La nueva edición de la revista explora los logros y las fallas del país económicamente más próspero de América Latina.

 AS/COA in the News

-"This is a major moment for Brazilian democracy,” said AS/COA's Brian Winter to The Guardian.
+"This is either an attempt to get away or a self-imposed exile," said AS/COA's Brian Winter to The Washington Post.

 "It's hard to say whether it was a break in security or it was a purposeful stand down from security forces," said AS/COA's senior director of policy.

 La exposición, que se inaugurará el 25 de enero, es la primera exposición individual en los Estados Unidos del artista afrobrasileño.

 The show, which opened January 25, is the first solo exhibition in the United States of the Afro-Brazilian outsider artist.

 A mostra, que abre no dia 25 de janeiro, é a primeira individual do artista afro-brasileiro nos Estados Unidos.

 El Diario NY escribe sobre la obra de arte permanente mostrando el Chimborazo en Americas Society.

 Daniel Cassady highlights Americas Society's two-part exhibition on ARTNews' end-of-year roundup.

 “[Lasso] needs help and the U.S. is in a position to provide some,” said AS/COA's Eric Farnsworth to the Associated Press.